Rustyb0y/resource/README.md

-This is part 1 <chapter> of my full playthough of <game>
+This is part 1 Maniacal Machines of my full playthough of It Takes Two

-<game> is a thouroughly enjoyable game and highly recommended.
+It Takes Two is a thouroughly enjoyable game and highly recommended.

 ► Support on Patreon: https://www.patreon.com/user?u=36628189
 ► Video Resource: https://github.com/Rustyb0y/youtube/tree/master/it-takes-two